The keys to happy clivia

 - Don’t plant your clivia in a very deep hole as this can also lead to plant rot.
 Spread the roots out horizontally when planting.

 - Clivia fare best in dappled sunlight or early morning sun.
-Dark shade will limit the amount of flowers that your clivia produces.
+Dark shade will limit the amount of flowers that your clivia produce.

-- Mealie bug might become a problem due to bad air circulation.
-In this case, thin the plants out and wipe the leaves with a methylated sprits solution (50% water, 50% spirits).
+- Mealy bugs might become a problem due to bad air circulation.
+In this case, thin the plants out and wipe the leaves with a methylated spirits solution (50% water, 50% spirits).

 - Leaves which turn brown or light green at the edges are a sign that the roots are under stress.
-This could be due to too much/too little water, or a lack of sufficient feeding.
+This could be due to too much or too little water, or a lack of sufficient feeding.

 - The attractive berries on clivia plants do not need to be removed from the plant.
 Leaving them intact will not affect the next season’s flowers.